shimpanzee/ScalePlayer/README.md

 No networking.
 The basic features of this app didn't really warrant it.
 I started a second project (to graph Habitify data) to get hands on there.

-Didn't deal with UI/UX complexities like dealing with different orientations (capabilities), supporting light vs dark, etc.
+Didn't deal with some UI/UX complexities like dealing with different device capabilities, supporting light vs dark, etc.  I did not hardcode any sizings, paid attention to safe area, and was able to verify that the app works on different device sizes/types/orientations.